 Starting Out in Bonsai: Page 1 of 2

-There are many bonsai techniques available for the bonsai enthusiast to use to reach the ultimate goal of a beautiful tree.
-Confusingly, information available on the many bonsai web sites and books can often be contradictory.
+There are many bonsai techniques and much advice available to the bonsai enthusiast to achieve the ultimate goal of a beautiful tree.
+Confusingly, information on the many bonsai websites, books and sources worldwide can often be contradictory.
 It should be understood that for every objective such as repotting, pruning or styling there are a 100 different techniques or viewpoints.
-Some are based on horticultural fact, some are based on horticultural myth and some are based on horticultural luck!!
-In fact many of these techniques will work to one degree or another; unfortunately though not killing your tree, some advice and/or techniques can result in diminished vigour as your trees cope under stress, whilst sound advice based on simple horticultural fact can only improve the health, appearance and vigour of your tree.
-It is for you to learn which techniques work for you and your tree in your given situation.
+Some are based on horticultural fact, some are based on horticultural myth and some are based on horticultural luck!
+Many of these techniques will work to a certain degree; but unfortunately although not necessarily killing your tree, some advice and/or techniques can result in greatly diminished vigour as your trees cope under stress, whilst some advice, based on simple horticultural fact, can greatly improve the health, appearance and vigour of your tree.
+It is for you to learn precisely which techniques work for you and your tree in your given situation.

-Nearly all beginners start out by buying a bonsai from a garden centre, shopping mall or (hopefully) a reputable dealer and are often given summary advice.
+Nearly all beginners start their journey by buying a bonsai from a garden centre, shopping mall or bonsai nursery, and are often given summary advice.

-Unfortunately, unscrupulous dealers take advantage of this delayed response to poor care and will display and sell outdoor trees as indoor bonsai.
+Unfortunately, unscrupulous dealers take advantage of this delayed response and will display and sell outdoor trees as indoor bonsai.
 A tree purchased from such a retailer may have been grown inside for weeks or months and can be near death without any outward sign.
-The most common bonsai to cause problems for beginners are Conifers and very often Junipers.
-There is NO coniferous species that can tolerate indoor cultivation for more than 2 or 3 years.
-It is worth referring to the Species Guides at BONSAI4ME.com to establish whether you have a tree that can be grown inside.
-Also refer to the section on indoor bonsai cultivation.
+The most common species used for bonsai that cause problems for beginners are Conifers and in particular Junipers and Pines.
+There are NO coniferous species that can tolerate indoor cultivation for more than 1 to 2 years.
+It is worth referring to individual plant/tree Species Guides to establish whether you have a tree that can be grown inside or not.